 While organizations still retain some of its vestiges, the chain of command is much more difficult to enforce when information is so freely circulating and communication is so easy with any member of the organization.

-The span of control of an individual manager has become broader with more reporting employees than in the past.
+The span of control of an individual manager has also become broader, with more reporting employees than in the past.
+This makes the enforcement of the chain of command more difficult.

 This change forces the manager to allow more autonomy.
 Technology has blurred the hierarchy further since information is available all of the time to any employee.
 Many organizations are experiencing the value of decentralized decision making.

-This is a young supervisor, who is still learning how to accomplish work through other people, but her perception that a bigger title would solve her problems was troubling.
+This is a young supervisor, who is still learning how to accomplish work through other people, but her perception that a bigger title would solve her problems was an example of the traditional chain of command thinking.

-In another example, a new employee was asked to send out a note with a question and a deadline to the Director – VP level managers in her organization.
-The request sparked an hour of work over a simple note because it was going to the biggest, most important people in the company.
+In another example, a new employee was asked to send out a note with a question and a deadline to the director and VP-level managers in her organization.
+The request sparked an hour of work over a simple note because it was going to "the biggest, most important people in the company."

-The future holds out hope for innovative organizational structures that better emulate the needs of employees, organizations, and the marketplace.
-The rise in popularity of telework and remote employees, a specific desire for millennial employees, further escalates the need for better management structures.
+The future holds out hope for innovative organizational structures that better serve the needs of employees, organizations, and the marketplace.
+The rise in popularity of telework and the ongoing trend to employ remote employees and enable worker flexibility, a specific desire for millennial employees (and Gen Z), further escalates the need for better management structures.
 After all, these employees are doing work that you cannot see them doing.

-But, hierarchical thinking, a chain of command, and attributing power to position and titles still exist.
+But hierarchical thinking, a chain of command, and attributing power to position and titles all still exist—despite the increasing evidence that they are less functional in today's workplaces.